-Before launching a stockpile calculation, it's important to remove objects that hang over the pile.
+It's important to remove objects that hang over the pile before launching a stockpile calculation.
 Indeed you don't want to include them into the material volume.
 Conveyors and machines like wheel loaders are often over stockpile.
 In general, the first step is to remove those objects by using Replace terrain tool.

 You can have a look to that article that describes how to remove conveyor even in a complex environment.

 Select the appropriate reference type depending on the use case.
 Here are the available reference types: 3D Surface, Flat, Flat Minimum or Terrain State.
-You can choose the Reference Type in the Volumes group of the SELECTION - TOOLS tab when a boundary is selected.
+You can choose the reference type in the Volumes group of the SELECTION - TOOLS tab.

 Select 3D Surface.
-Base triangles are built on the vertices of the boundary, their Z values are very important.
+The base surface is triangulated on the vertices of the stockpile boundary, their Z values are very important.
 It's essential to accurately draw the line at the bottom of the stockpile.

 Stockpiles areas are sometimes organized with walled spaces.
 In that specific case, it's not possible to draw a boundary at the bottom of the stockpile.
-To create the baseline, use a boundary that follows the walls.
+Use a boundary that follows the walls to create the baseline.
 You don't need to take care of the vertices elevations but make sure that at least one vertex is placed on the ground in front of the stockpile.
 Select the Flat Minimum method to generate a reference surface under the stockpile at that ground level.

 Specific reference level

-If you want to compare the stockpile to a defined flat floor level.
-Select the Flat method and set the ground level value in the elevation box.
+Compare the stockpile to a defined flat floor level.
+Select the Flat method and set the level value in the elevation box.

 Stockpile over time

-Compare with the previous survey and analyze stockpile differential by selecting Terrain State and choosing the reference terrain state in the drop down menu.
+Compare with the previous surveys and analyze stockpile differential.
+Select Terrain State and choose the reference terrain state in the drop down menu.
 This feature is only available when the project contains multiple terrain states (Peak user only).

-Select the material that makes up the stockpile from the Material dropdown menu.
-You can create and manage materials through the Material Editor.
+Select the material which forms the stockpile from the Material dropdown menu.
+You can create and manage materials using the Material Editor.
 "Undefined" is by default the only available option.